GMMTV: Thailand

 Events held in Thailand are directly organized by GMMTV and/or sponsors, including press conferences, concerts, exhibitions and fan meeting events.

 Overseas

 Events held abroad are not directly organized by GMMTV but in cooperation with foreign corporations and organizers, including exhibitions and fan meeting events.

+Cancelled events

 Virtual/Online

 Events held in Thailand are directly organized by GMMTV and are made available to a global audience through the partner service.